Max Pacioretty: Montreal Canadiens (2008–2018)

-Vegas Golden Knights
+Vegas Golden Knights (2018–2022)

 On September 10, 2018, Pacioretty was traded to the Vegas Golden Knights in exchange for Tomáš Tatar, Nick Suzuki, and a 2019 second round draft pick.
 He subsequently signed a four-year, $28 million contract extension with the Golden Knights.

 Pacioretty made his return to Montreal on November 10, 2018.
 Prior to the game, the Canadiens aired a video tribute for him, while he received a standing ovation from the fans.
 Pacioretty recorded nine shots in a 5–4 loss.
 He would finish the season with 22 goals and 18 assists, and add another five goals and six assists during the Golden Knights' seven-game opening round loss to the San Jose Sharks in the 2019 Stanley Cup playoffs.

 Over the course of four seasons with the Golden Knights, Pacioretty scored 97 goals, forming a key part of the team's offense.
 In the 2021–22 season he was hampered with a broken wrist and foot, playing only 39 games.

-Carolina Hurricanes
+Carolina Hurricanes (2022–2023)

-On July 13, 2022, Pacioretty and Dylan Coghlan were traded to the Carolina Hurricanes for future considerations.
+On July 13, 2022, with the Golden Knights in need of salary cap space, Pacioretty and prospect Dylan Coghlan were traded to the Carolina Hurricanes for future considerations.

 Just weeks into his tenure with Carolina, Pacioretty suffered a torn Achilles tendon during an offseason workout, necessitating surgery, and ruling him out for the first several months of the 2022–23 season.
 He made his Hurricanes on-ice debut on January 5, 2023 in a 5-3 loss to the Nashville Predators and scored two goals in his second game on January 7, 2023 in a 5-4 shootout loss to the Columbus Blue Jackets.
-Pacioretty played only five games with the team before sustaining a second Achilles tear on January 19 in a game against the Minnesota Wild.
+Pacioretty played only five games with the team before sustaining a second Achilles tear on January 19 in a game against the Minnesota Wild, effectively ending his season.